laurenemilyto/charity-funding-predictor/README.md

 ### Results

-See file 'CharityFund Model Optimization Report' for a summary of tuning, findings and results.
+See file 'CharityFund Model Optimization Report' for a summary of hypertunings, findings and results.